 The Peninsula – Bangkok

 The Peninsula has established itself as one of the best hotels in Bangkok.
-It’s won many awards over the years, including the ‘World’s Best Hotel’ back in 2003.
-The hotel is conveniently situated at the banks of river Chao Phraya.
+It’s won many awards over the years, including the ‘World’s Best Hotel 2003′.
+The hotel is conveniently situated on the banks of the river Chao Phraya.
 A wavy design characterises The Peninsula, and its beautiful form offers a panoramic view of Bangkok City.
 The hotel is located about 35 minutes from Don Muang International Airport.
 The 39 Peninsula guestrooms are among the most technologically advanced rooms in Bangkok.
 Guests can control their environments with the push of a button.
 And families revel in the space provided by staying in one of the Sky Residences, offering a two-floor private oasis.
 The unique Paribatra Aviation Lounge on the 37th floor comes with its own helipad for travel in ultimate style.

 Centara Grand Beach Resort & Villas – Hua Hin

 Formerly known as the Sofitel Centara Grand and originally as the Railway Hotel, the Centara Grand Beach Resort dates back to the coming of the railroad, and today it’s considered a classic.
 Renovations and extensions have tastefully maintained its colonial-style rooms with wood furnishings, complementing its beach-side setting and landscaped gardens, while its central location in a popular part of town makes it ideal for sightseeing and shopping.
-A fitness centre and spa have brought the resort up to date, with restaurants, bars and a grill completing the process.
+A fitness centre and spa can be enjoyed by guests and the fabulous golfing facilities are onsite.
+The dining experiences here are varied with restaurants, bars and a grill presenting a relaxed seaside vibe – and freshly caught seafood being a favourite on the menus.
+An artful blend of tradition and modernity by the peaceful waters, Centara Grand Hua Hin is the perfect place to unwind and relax.

 Amari Vogue Krabi – Krabi